-If you’re wanting to find a new, successful career, look no further than heating, ventilation and air conditioning.
-HVAC is one of the most rapidly growing careers available, according to the U.S. Bureau of Labor Statistics, which estimates careers in this industry will increase by 13 percent by 2028.
+If you’re thinking about a new, successful career, look no further than heating, ventilation and air conditioning.
+HVAC is one of the fastest-growing careers offered, according to the U.S. Bureau of Labor Statistics, which estimates careers in this field will expand by 13 percent by 2028.

-There are a few reasons why these jobs are growing so fast.
-One is homeowners tapping into government rebates to upgrade to more energy-efficient comfort systems.
-Then there’s the end of R-22 Freon® refrigerants, which affects old equipment.
-Finally, there’s the red-hot housing market and a home shortage that’s driven a boost in new construction homes.
+There are several reasons why these jobs are expanding so fast.
+One is homeowners taking advantage of government rebates to install more energy-efficient comfort systems.
+Then there’s the ban on R-22 Freon® refrigerants, which influences old equipment.
+In conclusion, there’s the red-hot real estate market and a property shortage that’s driven a boost in new construction homes.

-One of the most needed jobs is working as an HVAC technician.
-Discover about what they do, how to become one and about how much you can expect to earn.
+One of the top needed positions is working as an HVAC technician.
+Find out about what they do, how to become one and about how much you can expect to earn.

 What Is an HVAC Technician?